Zapper-fi/studio-docs/docs/apis/4-balance-v2-sse.md

 ## Events and Payloads

-### start

-Signals that the server is ready and will start sending data down the wire.
-The data payload can be safely ignored.

 ### end

 Signals that the server has done all the needed work and will no longer send any events.